 Half of peritoneal patients who undergo HIPEC live longer than five years.

-Before the emergence of an advanced peritoneal mesothelioma therapy called hyperthermic intraperitoneal chemotherapy (HIPEC) that combines cytoreductive surgery and heated chemotherapy, median survival for untreated patients was about six months.
+The emergence of an advanced peritoneal mesothelioma therapy called hyperthermic intraperitoneal chemotherapy (HIPEC) improved survival rates.
+It combines cytoreductive surgery and heated chemotherapy.
+Not everyone qualifies for this aggressive procedure.
+But about half who do live at least five years.

 According to a 2015 meta-study analyzing 20 years of data from 1992 to 2012, the five-year survival rate for peritoneal mesothelioma patients is more than five-times higher than the rate for pleural patients.